 How sales leakage develops in companies can be through a combination of:

 - the evolving practices installed by legacy management,

 - the business changing products, markets, and focus,

 - salespeople not being good sales citizens within the company,

 - overburdened systems connecting sales to operations.

 The challenge for companies is the root causes of sales leakage waste the efforts of your most valuable human capital: sales and marketing personnel.
-Sales leakage detracts them from the tasks they should be doing, like generating new business and signing deals and gaining continual orders from existing customers.
+Sales leakage detracts them from the tasks they should be doing, like generating new business, signing deals and gaining continual orders from existing customers.

-For the industrial company, it took 6 weeks to find and document the sales leakage and they realised an additional two points of profit to EBITDA putting over $900,000 back.
-Being a company with a long history and growth over that time, it had many points of where the leakage was occurring and improvements were available for them.
+For the industrial company, it took 6 weeks to find and document the sales leakage, and they realised an additional two points of profit to EBITDA, putting over $900,000 back.
+Being a company with a long history and growth over that time, it had many points where the leakage was occurring, and improvements were available for them.
 The review armed management with the action list and recommendations for changes and improvements required.